rharper4/LAMP-Stack-App/README.md

 Hello, My name is Robert H. and I'm an aspiring Cyber Security enthusiast.
 This repository is meant to serve as a tutorial on building a LAMP stack application within Ubuntu.
 * * *
 # External Prerequisites
 You should already have some type of virtual machine software installed.
 In this repository I will be utilizing virtual box, and ubuntu.
 Feel free to use any compatible linux distribution and virtual machine software you prefer.
 We will also be utilizing a python script so you will need pip installed onto your ubuntu system.
+The primary purpose for this tutorial will be to help display different penetration testing techniques within my other repository which can be found here - [link will be updated soon]

 Virtual Box Link - https://www.virtualbox.org/wiki/Downloads